SnickerdoodleLabs/Web3-Glossary/COMMON.md

 3. Crypto-backed (tied to other cryptocurrencies)
 4. algorithmic (tied to the number of tokens in circulation).

+Stablecoins are an [active area of research](https://fdc.stanford.edu/) both from a technical implementation perspective but also from a regulatory and compliance context.

 ## Subnet

 A [subnet](https://docs.avax.network/subnets) is **a sovereign network which defines its own rules regarding its membership and token economics** based on the [Avalanche Protocol](https://docs.avax.network/).
 It is composed of a dynamic subset of Avalanche validators working together to achieve consensus on the state of one or more blockchains.

 ## Transaction Fee

 Every blockchain requires that a fee be paid by a user in order to interact with their digital assets.
-You interact with your digital assets (i.e. trade them or move them to new accounts) by broadcasting a transaction to the blockchain network through your [wallet](COMMON.md#wallet) software.
-In order to prevent the blockchain network from being spammed by frivolous transaction, a monetary cost is imposed, called a transaction fee.
-In the case of the Ethereum network or Ethereum-like networks, the transaction fee is referred to as _gas_.
+You interact with your digital assets (i.e. trade them or move them to new accounts) by broadcasting a transaction to the blockchain network through your [wallet](#wallet) software.
+In order to prevent the blockchain network from being spammed by frivolous transactions, a monetary cost is imposed, called a transaction fee.
+In the case of the Ethereum network or Ethereum-like networks, the transaction fee is referred to as [_gas_](https://ethereum.org/en/developers/docs/gas/).

 ## Wallet